What is Bultong?

 However taking the art to other countries may not lead to more practitioners showing interest in the art.
 This is due to the fact that the art isn’t very useful as a means of self-defense.

-As a result of this usage the art is primarily used in competition as a means of entertainment.
-This is similar to the way Pehlwani is widely practiced throughout India and mainly used in competition.
+As a result of this usage, the art is primarily used in competition as a means of entertainment.
+This is similar to the way Pehlwani is widely practised throughout India and mainly used in competition.

 History of Bultong

 Even though Bultong isn’t widely known or regarded as one of the cornerstone forms of wrestling its history does date back a long time.

 Bultong is seen as one of the oldest forms of wrestling that is still practiced today.
 Due to its great popularity throughout the Philippines it is hard to see this history stopping anytime soon.

 Tournaments are still regularly fought throughout the nation.
 It is seen as a sport that is extremely difficult to master and an entertaining event for the community to watch.